 New Jersey has the highest property taxes in the country, and our residents depend on the ability to deduct our state and local taxes (SALT) from their federal tax burden.
-The average state and local tax deduction in our district is more than $20,000 dollars – twice the cap that Congress placed on the deduction with the GOP 2017 tax bill.
+Here in our district, the average state and local tax deduction is more than $20,000 dollars – twice the cap that was placed on the deduction with the GOP 2017 tax bill.

 I’ve been focused on restoring the state and local tax deduction in my first term, sponsoring two bills with Republicans and Democrats to help get New Jerseyans relief.
 I led the bipartisan Restoring Tax Fairness for States and Localities Act that passed in the House to lift the SALT cap as well as double the out of pocket deduction for educators, which will help 17,000 teachers in the 11th District alone.
 As COVID-19 presents even more hardship for our families in North Jersey, I worked to get the House to pass a second bill that would lift the SALT cap for two years.